LZSCU/CFD_lab3/readme.txt

 13/05/2023
 ----
   1.
-	 The wheel of the original car has been modified by me ,and I have done some other suture. figure of the new model -> prepare the vehicle geometry -> view.pdf
+	The wheel of the original car has been modified, and I have done some other suture. figure of the new model -> prepare the vehicle geometry -> view.pdf

   2.